NVIDIA/cuda-quantum/docs/sphinx/using/examples/hardware_providers.rst

       :language: cpp

-The following image shows the schematic of a Time Bin Interferometer (TBI) boson sampling experiment that runs on ORCA's backends.
+The following image shows the schematic of a Time Bin Interferometer (TBI) boson sampling experiment that runs on ORCA Computing's backends.
 A TBI uses optical delay lines with reconfigurable coupling parameters.
 A TBI can be represented by a circuit diagram, like the one below, where this illustration example corresponds to 4 photons in 8 modes sent into alternating time-bins in a circuit composed of two delay lines in series.

 .. image:: ./images/orca_tbi.png
    :width: 400px